 Great Answers on EFI Facebook Fan Page

-Thank you for everyone that visited the EFI FB Fan Page and answered the question that was up there.
+Thank you to everyone that visited the EFI FB Fan Page and answered the question that was up there.

 There were 44 responses and a lot of great exercise ideas.
 I picked up a few new ones, thank you.

 This morning I am going to head to the gym and take a few more photos and videos of the exercises that you suggested.
 Plus work on the next Injury of the Month which is Piriformis Pain Syndrome.
 It is similar to SI Joint Pain but still some very key exercise prescription differences.

 Manu Peeni won the DVDs for that week.

 Make sure to visit over the next 10 weeks.
 Each week I will ask a question and you get put into a draw to win a set of DVDs.

-Today, I will be make a draw for a 3-DVD set of Muscle Imbalances Revealed – Lower Body Edition -.
+Today, I will be making a draw for a 3-DVD set of Muscle Imbalances Revealed – Lower Body Edition -.
 All you have to do is head over to the Facebook Fan Page and answer this question: